MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **requestType** - String – Type of StoreKit request.
 Like “ProductsFetch”, “PendingPurchase”

 - **status** - String – Success or Failure, indicating success or failure of the request

+### Office.OneNote.GetSharePointIdsForDocument

+The data collected logs the failure and success of fetching the SharePoint (SPO) IDs for a document URL.
+The success and the failure (including the reason for failure) of the call is logged for all platforms.
+This marker is required to track and diagnose the health of the call made to get the IDs.
+The IDs are required to have a OneNote page (belonging to SharePoint-stored notebooks) data displayed in the feed.

+The following fields are collected:

+- **ErrorCode** - int value of error

+- **ErrorMessage** - string describing error

+- **FailureType** - string to determine type of error

+- **HttpStatusCode** - HTTP error code for network call

+- **InnerErrorCode** - int code

+- **InnerErrorMesage** - message for error

+- **IsSuccess** - Boolean value for is signal succeeded

+### Office.OneNote.GetSharePointIdsForDocumentW32Old

+The telemetry logs the failure scenarios and success of fetching the SharePoint (SPO) IDs for a Document URL.
+The success and the failure (including the reason for failure) of the call is logged.
+This is only logged in the old win32 platform.
+This marker is required to track and diagnose the health of the call made to get the IDs.
+The IDs are required to have the OneNote page (belonging to SharePoint-stored notebooks) data displayed in the feed.

+The following fields are collected:

+- **ErrorCode** - int value of error

+- **ErrorMessage** - string describing error

+- **FailureType** - string to determine type of error

+- **HttpStatusCode** - HTTP error code for network call

+- **InnerErrorCode** - int code

+- **InnerErrorMesage** - message for error

+- **IsSuccess** - Boolean value for is signal succeeded

 ### Office.System.GracefulExit.GracefulAppExitDesktop